robo27918/cs4210_finalProj/README.md

 **base_lineRF.py:** Source code for the baseline model that was used as a comparison.

 **img:**: this folder contains some of the images that were used in the report such as the confusion matrix and the bar plot of the most important features

+**Latex Files:** File to contain the Latex files for both the proposal and final report